dotnet/csharpstandard/standard/types.md

   1. The variable has been definitely assigned a non-`null` value.
   1. The variable or expression has been checked against `null` before dereferencing it.

 Some warnings are generated when the nullable context is set to *warnings*.
 (Examples include throwing a value that may be `null`, and dereferencing a possibly null reference.)
-Other warnings are generated only if the nullable context is enabled.
+Other warnings are generated only if the nullable context is enabled (§Nullable-Warning-Context).
 (Examples include converting a null literal or possible null value to a non-nullable type, possible null reference assignment, and possible null reference return.)

+> *Example*:
+>
+> <!-- Example: {template:"code-in-main-without-using", name:"NullableAnnotationContext2", ignoredWarnings:["CS0219"], expectedWarnings:["CS8600","CS8600","CS8602"], expectedException:"NullReferenceException"} -->
+> ```csharp
+> #nullable warnings
+> string? s1 = null;    // OK; ? makes s2 nullable
+> string s2 = null;     // OK; null-state of s2 is "maybe null"
+> s2 = null;            // OK; null-state of s2 is "maybe null"
+> char c1 = s2[1];      // Warning; dereference of a possible null; throws NullReferenceException
+> c1 = s2![1];          // The warning is suppressed
+> ```
+>
+> *end example*

+#### §Nullable-Warning-Context Nullable enable

+When the nullable context is enable:

+- For any reference type `T`, the annotation `?` in `T?` makes `T?` a nullable type, whereas the unannotated `T` is non-nullable.
+- The compiler uses static flow analysis to determine the null state of any reference variable.
+When nullable warnings are enabled, a reference variable’s null state (§Nullabilities-And-Null-States) is either *not null*, *maybe null*, or *maybe default* and
+  - A warning shall be generated when a possible null value is assigned to a non-nullable type.
+  - A warning shall be generated if a reference variable that has been determined to be *maybe null*, is dereferenced.
+  - The state of a non-nullable reference variable is *not null* unless the compiler can determine that the variable was assigned to an expression that is *maybe null*.
+  - The state of a nullable reference variable is *maybe null* unless the compiler can determine one of two conditions:
+    1. The variable has been definitely assigned a non-`null` value.
+    1. The variable or expression has been checked against `null` before dereferencing it.

+> *Example*:
+>
+> <!-- Example: {template:"code-in-main-without-using", name:"NullableAnnotationContext2", ignoredWarnings:["CS0219"], expectedWarnings:["CS8600","CS8600","CS8602"], expectedException:"NullReferenceException"} -->
+> ```csharp
+> #nullable warnings
+> string? s1 = null;    // OK; ? makes s2 nullable
+> string s2 = "text";   // OK; null-state of s2 is "not null"
+> s2 = null;            // OK; null-state of s2 is "maybe null"
+> char c1 = s2[1];      // Warning; dereference of a possible null; throws NullReferenceException
+> c1 = s2![1];          // The warning is suppressed
+> ```
+>
+> *end example*

 ### §Nullabilities-And-Null-States Nullabilities and null states